-The more you know about the steps to buying a house and Tennessee's current real estate trends, the more prepared you'll be to navigate this complicated process as quickly and smoothly as possible.
+The more you know about the home buying process and Tennessee's current real estate trends, the more prepared you'll be to navigate this complicated process as quickly and smoothly as possible.

-No matter where you are in your home buying journey, Clever's concierge team can connect you with local real estate pros who will help you purchase your Tennessee dream home!
+No matter where you are in your home buying journey, Clever can connect you with local real estate pros who will help you purchase your Tennessee dream home!

 The best part?
 Clever's service is 100% free!
 You can meet local lenders and real estate agents with no obligation.
 If you don't find the perfect match, you can walk away at any time.

 Step 1: Save for a down payment

 Your down payment is the first part of your home's purchase price that you pay at closing.
 Your mortgage lender will pay the remaining balance.

 Typically, mortgage lenders in Tennessee want you to contribute 20% of the purchase price as a down payment.
 That would be $61,123 for a $305,613 home — the typical home value in Tennessee.

 However, you have options to lower your down payment amount.

 Government backed loans, like VA and FHA loans, allow you to contribute 0% and 3.5% of your home's purchase price respectively.
 Even conventional loans allow for down payments as low as 3-5% (though the minimum varies by lender).

 Based on typical home values from Zillow (August 2022)